Mesh3l911/Sub_Analyser/README.md

 # P.s :
 <b>This is the 1st version of this tool.
 We can all improve it together and I'll tell you how :<br>
-I've collected 36 different services so what we can do is collecting more and more services when ever you face a new service that you could TakOver any of its subdomain you can DM me in twitter @Mesh3l_911 and give me the name of that service so that I add it up to the list of the next vesrion INSHALLAH ^_^</b>
+I've collected 36 different services so what we can do is collecting more and more services when ever you face a new service that you could TakOver any of its subdomain and you would like to share it with the community you can DM me in twitter @Mesh3l_911 and give me the name of that service so that I add it up to the list of the next vesrion INSHALLAH ^_^</b>

 <br>